pbs/resty/doc/index.rst

 Welcome to resty's documentation!
 =================================

-``resty`` library provides user-friendly abstractions that allows you to easily interact with RESTfull API.
+``resty`` library provides user-friendly abstractions that allows you to easily interact with RESTful API.
 This documentation contains guidance on how to install and use the library.

 ``resty`` is: